vulna-felickz/quickjavahelloworld/README.md

 The original idea was to understand how we can get both the codeql-runner and codeql CLI tools to work with [bazel](https://bazel.build/)

 There is also a custom query at /my-basic-queries, to pick up the loop string concatenation.
 This gives a base example on how to include custom queries.
 Teh query itself is just a copy of the standard one at https://github.com/github/codeql/blob/main/java/ql/src/Performance/ConcatenationInLoops.ql but with a custom `@id java/affraes-string-concatenation-in-loop` so we can see it being picked up in analysis

+## Notes
+There is a bug in the current public build of the codeql CLI tool that does not pass on all the required environment variables to bazel.
+This is fixed in a bleeding edge build of codeql - the tool and bundle for which is contained in /codeqlbinaries (in OS-specific sub-directories).
+The scripts use this bundle where necessary.

 ## Setup